Pfizer-Lilly non-opioid drug helps reduce osteoarthritis pain

-The results come as the United States faces a opioid abuse epidemic, because of which health regulators have been pushing drugmakers to develop alternative pharmaceuticals.
+The results come as the United States faces an opioid abuse epidemic, because of which health regulators have been pushing drugmakers to develop alternative pharmaceuticals.

 Addiction to opioids, mainly prescription painkillers, heroin and fentanyl, have fueled overdoses which killed 49,000 people in 2017, according to provisional data from the National Institute on Drug Abuse.

-Note: (This story has been corrected to reflect details of adverse events)